Personal experience: a Russian doctor about pregnancy and childbirth in the United States

 Maybe this is better, because almost everyone agrees on painkillers, they don’t feel pain at all and the next day they go.
 And the uterus itself will shrink someday.
 Diet on the second day is total.
 No "only broth", as in the homeland.
 Restriction in the diet only on the day of surgery, on the second day you bring almost everything.
 Well, since I am a nursing mother from Russia, of course, I didn’t change my views on the diet and still adhere to nutrition according to the scheme, as I was taught, without hamburgers and sandwiches.

-In the morning, the doctor on duty examined us, noted that I was just a fine fellow and, wishing good luck, discharged it.
+In the morning, the doctor on duty examined us, noted that I was a great guy and, wishing me good luck, discharged me.
 It was happiness for us.
-Literally in a few hours, they prepared all the papers for us, issued the child's documents for registering a birth certificate, printed out a bunch of recommendations, gave out a whole suitcase with gifts for the baby, and already at noon, friends and parents were waiting for us at the clinic with flowers.
+In just a few hours, they prepared all the papers for us, filled out the child’s documents for registering a birth certificate, printed out a bunch of recommendations, gave us a whole suitcase with gifts for the baby, and already at noon, friends and parents were waiting for us at the clinic with flowers.

 The process of discharge of the newborn in America is impossible until the nurse is convinced that you have a car carrier for the baby.
 You have to lift her into the ward, show her, then go down to the car together, the nurse will fasten the child herself, check the seat belts, and only then can you go.
 Therefore, I was a little confused, because like all mothers in Russia, I prepared a beautiful envelope, a bow and a lot of beautiful things, and I was forced to take it all off, since it is impossible to properly fasten the child in the envelope.
 You can imagine my excitement and surprise of my elderly parents, when our two-day baby, sitting in a carrier in a crooked state, appeared on the first floor of the clinic to the joy of everyone.